Predicting Choice from Information Costs: Cross-Menu Predictions

 The previous section shows learning costs alone impose no meaningful restrictions on the agent's behavior given a fixed menu.
 In this section, we highlight these costs do constrain how the agent behaves \emph{across} menus.
-The reason is that the agent's actions in one menu allows the analyst to use the agent's cost function to extract information about her preferences.
-In fact, we show the information revealed by the agent's choices is particularly sharp when her cost function is smooth in a manner we make precise below.
+The reason is that the agent's choices from one menu allow the analyst to use the agent's cost function to extract information about her preferences.
+In fact, we show the information revealed by the agent's behavior is particularly sharp when her cost function is smooth in a manner we make precise below.
 This sharpness allows us to prove the following result: whenever our smoothness conditions holds, most choices in one menu pin down the agent's actions in all submenus.